Category Archives: Uncategorized

 Our fundraising page is all ready on our website, with pre-order copies starting to sell now at $20 for a signed, limited edition copy.

 So that’s enough news for October!
 It’s quite busy, but it’s been fun and we are continuing to sell copies of Motivate Man both through our website and through online channels.
-Our half price second copy deal is proving to be a popular choice!

 Happy Down Syndrome Awareness Month!